 Check out this Complete Guide on Detailing Car Wheels and Tires.
 It’s a step-by-step guide so you can learn everything in details.

-Use a wheel cleaner, spray it on the wheels, let it sit there for 20-30 seconds, and start agitating it with a detailing brush for wheels.
+Use a wheel cleaner, spray it on the wheels, let it sit there for 20-30 seconds, and start agitating it with a detailing brush for the wheels.

 Don’t forget to clean hard-to-reach spots with a wheel brush (rear side of the wheels).